-CJ 333 Criminology (3)
+CI 333 Criminology (3)

-Four additional CJ electives, (12 credits) 300-level or above.
+Four additional CJ electives (12 credits) at the 300-level or above.

-- Demonstrate knowledge of the operation of the criminal justice system and the legal and moral implications involved in discharging the criminal justice process. - Use the scientific method to perform evidence-based outcomes by having competence in social science research, understand and apply the concepts and theories associated with the principles of the discipline - Successfully and appropriately implement current models and technologies employed by professionals in the criminal justice profession. - Apply critical thinking, information literacy, effective writing, and oral communication skills to meet those skills necessary to meet the needs of employment and advance learning.
+- Demonstrate knowledge of the operation of the criminal justice system and the legal and moral implications involved in discharging the criminal justice process. - Use the scientific method to perform evidence-based outcomes by having competence in social science research, understand and apply the concepts and theories associated with the principles of the discipline. - Successfully and appropriately implement current models and technologies employed by professionals in criminal justice professions. - Apply critical thinking, information literacy, effective writing, and oral communication skills to investigate criminal justice phenomena...